React Native Setup in Late 2021

 M1 Mac?

 It is a bit tricky to set up on an M1 Mac.
 It is important to use the ARM versions of all the Homebrew dependencies to be consistent with Xcode.
-Android emulator options are much more limited and I've had weird Xcode issues.
-Probably you are better off with an Intel Mac until, perhaps, early 2022.
+Android emulator options are much more limited, and I've had weird Xcode issues.
+You are probably better off with an Intel Mac until, perhaps, early 2022.